-The gross liability for insurance contracts is tested for adequacy by discounting current estimates of all future contractual cash flows and comparing this amount to the carrying value of the liability net of deferred acquisition costs.
-Where a shortfall is identified, an additional provision is made and the Company recognizes the deficiency in the income statement for the year.
+The grossliability for insurancecontracts testedfor adequacyby discountingcurrent estimates of all future contractual cashflows and comparing this amount to the carrying value of the liability net of deferred acquisition costs.
+Wherea shortfall is identified, an additional provision is made and the Company recognizes the deficiency in the income statement for the year.
 The method of valuation and assumptions used, the cashflows considered and the discounting and aggregation practices adopted have been set out in the following notes.

-• Reserving methodology and assumptions
+Reserving methodology and assumptions

-For non-life insurance risks, the Company uses different methods to incorporate the various assumptions made in order to estimate the ultimate cost of claims.
+For non-life insurancerisks, the Companyusesdifferent methods to incorporate the various assumptions made in order to estimate the ultimate cost of claims.
 The three methods more commonly used are the Inflation-adjusted Chain Ladder, Basic Chain Ladder and the Expected Loss Ratio methods adjusted for assumed experience to date.

-Claims data was grouped into triangles by accident year and payment year.
-The claims paid data was sub-divided into large and attritional claims.
+Claims datawas grouped into triangles by accident year and payment year.
+The claims paid datawas sub-divided into large and attritional claims.
 Large claims were projected separately as they can significantly distort patterns.
 Where there was insufficient claim data, large and attritional claims were projected together as removing large claims would reduce the volume of data in the triangles and compromise the credibility.

-• Discounted inflation-adjusted basic chain ladder method
+Discounted inflation-adjusted basic chain ladder method

-Historical claims paid were grouped into 10 years cohorts - representing when they were paid after their underwriting year.
-These cohorts are called claim development years and the patterns for 10 years was studied.
-The historical paid losses are projected to their ultimate values for each underwriting year by calculating the loss development factors for each development year.
+Historical claims paid were grouped into 10 years cohorts-representing when they were paid after their underwriting year.
+The secohorts are called claim development ears and the patterns for 10 years was studied.
+The historical paid loss eare projected to their ultimate values for each underwriting year by calculating the loss development factors for each development ear.
 The ultimate claims are then derived using the loss development factors and the latest paid historical claims.

-The historical paid losses are inflated using the corresponding inflation index in each of the accident years to the year of valuation and then accumulated to their ultimate values for each accident year to obtain the projected outstanding claims.
+The historical paid losses are inflated using the corresponding inflation index in each of the accident years to the year of valuation and then accumulated their ultimate values for each accident year to obtain the projected outstanding claims.
 These projected outstanding claims are then further multiplied by the future inflation index from the year of valuation to the future year of payment of the outstanding claims.

 The resulting claims estimated is discounted to the valuation date using a discount rate of 10% to allow for a margin of prudence.
-The future claims (the ultimate claim amount less claims paid to date) are allocated to future payment periods in line with the development patterns.
+The future claims (the ultimate claim amountless claims paid to date) are allocated to future payment periods in line with the development patterns.
 The outstanding claims reported to date are then subtracted from the total future claims to give the resulting IBNR figure per accident year or quarter. i.e. IBNR = Ultimate claim amount minus claims paid till date minus outstanding claims.

-• Assumptions underlying the Discounted Inflation-adjusted Basic Chain Ladder method
+Assumptions underlying the Discounted Inflation-adjusted Basic Chain Ladder method